tszfuichu/S-P-500-Clustering-Portfolio-Optimization/README.md

-# Quant-Journey-2026
-A comprehensive learning journey to becoming a Quantitative Trader in 2026.
-This repository documents my progress in financial data engineering, quantitative analysis, and algorithmic strategy development.
-All code is for educational purposes.

 # First Project:S&P 500 Clustering & Portfolio Optimization
 While the final backtested alpha of this specific strategy did not beat the S&P 500, building it was an incredible learning experience.
 This project serves as a foundational sandbox for testing advanced quantitative concepts.